Simultaneous supersingular reductions of CM elliptic curves: Invariance under the simply connected cover

 \subsection{Invariance for one factor}

 Let $\quat$ be a quaternion algebra defined over $\bQ$ (possibly the split algebra $\Mat_2$).
 Let $\G=\PBt$ be the associated projective group and let $\G(\Aa)^+<\G(\Aa)$ be the image of $\quat^1(\Aa)$ under the canonical projection of the subgroup $\quat^{1}<\quatt$ of quaternions of norm $1$.
+In the context of ergodic theory, $\quat^1$ has a special role as it is generated by unipotents over the algebraic closure.
 The following theorem was stated (without proof\footnote{A proof will be given in the forthcoming book \cite{EPSbook}.}) in \cite[Thm.~4.6]{dukeforcubic}:

 \begin{theorem}[Invariance in single factors] Let $\quat$ be a quaternion algebra over $\bQ$ and let $\G = \PBt$.
 Let $[\torus_{\iota_n}g_n]$ be a sequence of toral packets where $\iota_{n}:\field_{n}\to\quat(\bQ)$ are embeddings of quadratic fields and where $g_{n}\in\G(\adele)$.
 Assume that